Skip to main content

 Total: 5 years (full-time)

 Applicants interested in applying for positions not allocated by RACS must complete their preferences by selecting individual facilities (up to five preferences may be recorded).
-Surgical Education and Training (SET) occurs in nine specialty areas:
+General Surgery Education and Training (GSET) occurs in nine specialty areas:

 • Cardiothoracic Surgery